craigbarnes/lua-discount/README.md

 -----

-The `discount` module provides a single function, which takes a string of Markdown formatted text and a list of options.
+The `discount` module provides a single function, which takes a string of Markdown formatted text and various, optional configuration flags.

     local discount = require "discount"
     local html = discount("This is **Markdown**", "noimages", "toc")